 Areas of Study

-Students of history learn important skills: the study of history requires students to read, write, analyze and use logic.
-Students learn to do research, assess arguments and to interpret economic, social, political, cultural and technological change in a variety of contexts.
+Learn to do research using written documents, assess arguments, and to interpret economic, social, political, cultural, and technological change in a variety of contexts.

 A history major requires 39 total credits in history.
 Full requirements can be found in the University Catalog.